Apple eases App Store rules again, to allow outside signups

 The changes will take effect globally in early 2022.

 Last week Apple agreed as part of a preliminary U.S. legal settlement that app developers would no longer be forbidden from informing users by email about how to pay for services outside the app.
+Apple also faces the outcome of a U.S. court battle with Fortnite maker Epic Games over restrictions on payment options outside its mobile devices, as well as antitrust scrutiny from European Union regulators over the issue.

 The changes pave the way for developers to more aggressively encourage users to pay in other ways – and potentially deprive Apple of billions of dollars in revenue from commissions.